-A section of the property is located adjacent to the south-east of the Hugo site.
-Two Mainstream renewable energy projects are currently proposed on the property, namely the 110 MW Ezelsjacht Solar PV on 149/6, and the 140 MW Ezelsjacht WEF on all four of the properties.
-The farmstead is located 3.2 km to the south of the nearest proposed Hugo turbine.
-A tourist accommodation cottage (Bloekom Huisie) is located 4 km to the north of the yard, approximately 650 m east of the proposed Hugo turbine.
+Limited information was available for Ezelsjacht Guest Farm.
+Two Mainstream renewable energy projects are proposed on the site, namely the 110 MW Ezelsjacht Solar PV and 140 MW Ezelsjacht WEF.
+Tourist accommodation appears to be located on the yard adjacent to the R318.
+A cottage (Bloekom Huisie) is located 4 km to the north, approximately 650 m east of the proposed Mainstream PV development area.